-There are a wide variety of ways to download files from DreamObjects, mainly depending on your preferences and skills and the permissions set on the bucket and the object.
+There are a wide variety of ways to download files from DreamObjects, mainly depending on your preferences, skills, and the permissions set on the objects.

-- using the simple URL: any object with public read permissions may be downloaded through any web browser simply by browsing to its URL.
-For example, an object called ‘MY_OBJECT’ in the bucket called ‘MY_BUCKET’ can be downloaded by browsing to https://objects-us-west-1.dream.io/MY_BUCKET/MY_OBJECT.
+An object with PUBLIC read permissions may be downloaded through any web browser simply by browsing to its URL.
+For example, an object called ‘MY_OBJECT’ in the bucket called ‘MY_BUCKET’ can be downloaded by browsing to this URL:

 Objects are limited to 10TBs, but must be uploaded in 5GB chunks.
 Please note, not all clients are able to do multipart uploads.
 For anything above 5GB, you must use a client that supports multi-part uploads.